openmrs/openmrs-core/README.md

 OpenMRS has a modular architecture that allows developers to extend the OpenMRS core functionality by creating modules that can easily be added or removed to meet the needs of a specific implementation.

-Before creating your own module go to the [OpenMRS Module Repository](https://addons.openmrs.org/) and see if there is already a module for your specific use case.
-If so deploy and try it and if a functionality is missing join the developers of the module to add a feature.
+Before creating your own module, go to the [OpenMRS Module Repository](https://addons.openmrs.org/) and see if there is already a module for your specific use case.
+If so, deploy and try it.
+If functionality is missing, work with the module's developers to add the feature.

-If you haven't found what you were looking for refer to the [Module - wiki](https://wiki.openmrs.org/display/docs/Modules) to learn how you can create a new module.
+If you haven't found what you were looking for, refer to the [Module - wiki](https://wiki.openmrs.org/display/docs/Modules) to learn how you can create a new module.

 ## Documentation